Inclusive classroom: Overview

-There are conflicting attitudes regarding inclusive classrooms and teaching special needs students within mainstream classrooms as many believe that inclusivity within a classroom environment will be damaging towards the education of the non-autistic children within that educative environment.
-However, One study argued, "Inclusive practices allow students to become full members of a classroom community, thus allowing them to develop both academically and socially".
+There are conflicting attitudes regarding inclusive classrooms and teaching special needs students within mainstream classrooms as some people may believe that inclusivity within a classroom environment will damage the education of children without disabilities.
+However, one study argued, "Inclusive practices allow students to become full members of a classroom community, thus allowing them to develop both academically and socially".
 Critiques of universal inclusion argue the practice ignores the needs of the student, and many students' needs cannot reasonably be met within general education settings.
-To further, it is argued that the movement for fully inclusive classrooms priorities group values and ideologies over evidence.
+It is further argued that the movement for fully inclusive classrooms prioritizes group values and ideologies over evidence.

 Positive and negative attitudes amongst teachers can affect the success of inclusive classrooms.
 Factors that influence teacher attitudes include: teacher differences, classroom learning environments, adequacy of support, stress, and willingness to include.
 Findings of a paper published in Learning Environments Research suggest that educators who were receptive and assumed direct authority had a better chance of achieving success.
 However, teacher attitudes alone do not determine the appropriateness of an education placement for meeting educational needs.
 Students with severe, sensory, or multiple impairments may be less likely to receive appropriate educational services in an inclusive classroom, regardless of teacher attitude.
 These students require intensive, effective, evidence-based interventions targeted at their unique needs.